TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

    read :ref:`where to patch <where-to-patch>`.

-A common need in tests is to patch a class attribute or a module attribute, for example patching a builtin or patching a class in a module to test that it is instantiated.
+A common need in tests is to patch a kundi attribute or a module attribute, for example patching a builtin or patching a kundi in a module to test that it is instantiated.
 Modules and classes are effectively global, so patching on them has to be undone after the test or the patch will persist into other tests and cause hard to diagnose problems.